aaronclotaire-beep/Cointegration-alpha-for-Index-tracking-and-Long-Short-market-neutral-strategies/README.md

 ### Methodology

 **Stock selection**
-A subset of index components is chosen (e.g., top 10–30 stocks) based on statistical or economic criteria.
+A subset of index components is chosen based on statistical or economic criteria.

 **Weight estimation**
 Portfolio weights are obtained from an OLS regression of the log-index on the log-prices of selected stocks: